maparrar/binkeys/README.md

 1. Drag and drop the widget in the task bar

 ## bluetooth
-Solve the problem connecting MX Logitech mouse in Asus N56-VZ
+Solve the problem connecting MX Logitech mouse in Asus N56-VZ.
+### Requisites
+`sudo apt install gksu`